reportportal/docs/src/md/src/WhatIsReportPortal/index.md

 ReportPortal is a service, that provides increased capabilities to speed up results analysis and reporting through the use of built-in analytic features.

-ReportPortal is a great addition to the Continuous Integration and Continuous Testing process.
+ReportPortal is a great addition to Continuous Integration and Continuous Testing process.

 **What ReportPortal can do?**